SupraCoNeX/scnx-rateman/README.md

-# SupraCoNeX_rate-power-control-API
-user space API to control WiFi rate and power level selection and receive tx-status from mac80211 per STA

 # Rate Control API Documentation

 The rate control API enables monitoring and controlling of rate control algorithms for WiFi systems based on OpenWrt OS.